 Articulation to College Credits

-Students who complete a one or two year program at the Ford Career-Technical Center may qualify for articulated credits through Alpena Community College, Henry Ford Community College, Kirkland Community College, Mid-Michigan Community College, Oakland Community College, Schoolcraft College, Washtenaw Community College, Wayne County Community College District, Baker College, Central Michigan University, Davenport University, Ferris State University, ITT Tech, and MIAT.
+Students who complete a one or two-year program at the Ford Career-Technical Center may qualify for articulated credits through Alpena Community College, Henry Ford Community College, Kirkland Community College, Mid-Michigan Community College, Oakland Community College, Schoolcraft College, Washtenaw Community College, Wayne County Community College District, Baker College, Central Michigan University, Davenport University, Delta College, Ferris State University, Lake Superior State University, MIAT College of Technology, The Motion Picture Institute, and Saginaw Valley State University.
 Articulated credit is free college credit that is applied to a student’s transcript after completing a designated amount of courses at the college, university or institute.
 The amount ranges from 3 to 50 credits and is determined by the program completed and the school attended.

 Most programs at the Center have articulation agreements with post-secondary schools that are specific to that program.
 Students should speak with their post-secondary adviser to determine the number of articulated credit they may be eligible for.